![]() |

-Figure 1.
-The salinity gradient and temperature gradient observed in an open cup of saturated saltwater. |
+gradient observed in an open cup of saturated saltwater. |

 Let's do an experiment to explore a bit further.
 I prepared two cups of saturated saltwater.
 One open and the other sealed.
 I let them sit overnight and then checked the salinity and temperature distribution the next day using Vernier's salinity sensor and temperature sensor.
 I did this by moving the salinity sensor and the temperature sensor together up and down in the saltwater.
 Figure 1 shows the results for the open cup.

 To measure the data for the closed cup, I first removed the seal and then quickly did the measurement.
-Since the salinity and temperature gradient would take some time to readjust after the seal was removed, we can pretty much assume that the results I got approximately reflect what would have been measured if the seal had not been removed.
+Since the salinity and temperature gradient would take some time to re-adjust after the seal was removed, we can pretty much assume that the results I got approximately reflect what would have been measured if the seal had not been removed.
 Figure 2 shows the results.

 The comparison of the results shows that the salinity gradient is about the same for the open and closed cup--the bottom is about 1.3 ppt saltier than the top, but the temperature gradients are quite different--the open cup measured about three times as large as the closed cup (0.3°C vs. 0.1°C).